HenryFBP/sqlinjection-training-app/video-script.md

 > Submit again and enjoy being logged in.

 As in the previous example, the best way to fix this is not to ban parentheses or single quote characters, but to use parameterized queries.

+## Attack 2.5 - XSS simulation

+We saw in the previous two attacks that an attacker intentionally modifying field values could execute SQLi attacks.
+What if it was possible for a regular user to accidentally facilitate an SQLi attack?

+With cross-site scripting, TODO

 ## Attack 3 - Verbose SQL Error based Injection